Repo Checkout and Sync

 - Use

---stashto stash changes on dirty repos during pre-sync execution and pop the changes during post-sync execution.
+--stashto stash changes on dirty repos during pre-evaluation execution and pop the changes during post-evaluation execution.

 Sync Flow Chart